We are proud to be grassroots-funded. More than 85% of Move to Amend’s budget comes from people like you who give anywhere from $5 to $20,000.

 We do not ever contribute donations to politicians' campaigns.
 We don't pay anyone more than $50,000/year.
 We don't rent fancy expensive office space (in fact our office is currently donated) and we don't hire overpriced consultants.
 We'd like to offer our tireless employees healthcare, but at this point we don't have the budget for it.

 A good percentage of our budget goes towards travel, because we make a point to spread the word in person through our ongoing educational Barnstorming speaking tours.
-But our speakers almost always stay in host housing provided by our generous supporters to keep expenses down.
+But to keep our expenses down our speakers almost always stay in host housing provided by our generous supporters.

 Move to Amend formed in 2009, when a group of people who were deeply concerned about the impending Citizens United ruling met in a living room in northern California to explore what could be done about so-called "corporate personhood".

-- mustered more than 438,000 individual supporters, nearly 500 institutional endorsements, and pledges from 60+ federal and state lawmakers across 15 states to support the “We the People” constitutional amendment;
+- mustered more than 452,000 individual supporters, 563 institutional endorsements, and pledges from 60+ federal and state lawmakers across 15 states to support the “We the People” constitutional amendment;

 - built more than 100 Move To Amend grassroots affiliates across the country;

-- passed more than 600 resolutions calling for an amendment through local government bodies, and helped 16 states endorse the call for a constitutional amendment;
+- passed more than 800 resolutions calling for an amendment through government bodies and state and local political parties, and helped 16 states endorse the call for a constitutional amendment;

 - placed the issue on the ballot in more than 300 communities—conservative and liberal alike—and won every single time -- usually by landslides;

-- got the We the People amendment introduced in Congress three times, most recently in January 2017 as House Joint Resolution 48;
+- got the We the People amendment introduced in Congress three times, most recently in January 2017 as House Joint Resolution 48, with a current count of 56 co-sponsors;

 - and reaffirmed our mandate to keep going since a 2011 nationwide voter poll verified that 80% of Americans support amending the Constitution to end "corporate personhood".